Our Constitutional Moment

 Ronald Reagan, March 1983

 The Loyal – Patriotism is a form of loyalty.
 Before 2010, everyone in the United States, except a 2-3% fringe, was pro-democracy.
 The overwhelming majority of Americans were loyal to America’s democratic constitutional order where individual rights are protected and peaceful elections are the way we settle our differences.
 It was who we were; it was a given.
-Today, the overwhelming majority of Americans remain loyal to democracy and the Constitution.
+Today, a clear majority of Americans want to see our Constitutional Democracy continue.
+Three fourths of Americans agree that democracy is the best system of government and about 9 in 10 U.S. adults say the right to vote, the right to equal protection under the law and the right to privacy are extremely important or very important to the United States’ identity as a nation.

 The Disloyal – These are true authoritarians, individuals that Yale historian Timothy Snyder calls the “breakers.”
-This small but powerful minority would overturn democracy, if they got the chance.
+This small but powerful minority will overturn democracy, if they get the chance.

-• Among citizens, semi-loyal behavior is fueled by negative partisanship.
+- Among citizens, semi-loyal behavior is fueled by negative partisanship.
 Currently, many voters, especially the most partisan, cast their ballot based more on their dislike of the other side than their support for their party’s candidate.
-Many Republicans recognize the reactionary turn of the Republican Party and the danger posed by Trump.
+Many Republicans recognize the reactionary turn of the Republican Party.
 But because of their distrust of and disgust for liberals and Democrats, they are willing to sacrifice free and fair democratic competition in order for their side to win.